ThomasHeb/4AxisFoamCutter/README.md

 G90X0.0Y13.5U0.0Z13.5   >>>  G1F100X0.0Y13.5U0.0Z13.5

-- add ad the very end the commands to switch of the hotwire
+- add at the very end the commands to switch of the hotwire

 G4P1